-- Side-effects: A few users may experience side-effects such as nausea, vomiting and diarrhea leading to a gradual weight loss in the individual.
+- Side-effects: A few users may experience side-effects such as nausea, vomiting, and diarrhea leading to a gradual weight loss in the individual.

-It has a short term appeal aiding weight loss, but turns out be ineffective in the long term.
+It has a short-term appeal aiding weight loss but turns out be ineffective in the long term.
 This is because your body begins to develop resistance to the effects of the drug causing you to regain back the lost weight.
 Adderall users are also known to suffer from,

-- Abuse: Some people think that the medication may lead to weight loss and cross the line taking excessive amount of the drug leading to abuse and addiction.
+- Abuse: Some people think that the medication may lead to weight loss and cross the line taking an excessive amount of the drug leading to abuse and addiction.

 - Diminishing returns: The longer the duration over which one takes Adderall, the less likely that person will experience weight loss from the same dosage.
 Of course, your dosage may eventually hit a ceiling after which your body slowly starts to become tolerant to the drug and slowly regains back lost weight.